rmccoy7541/neand_sQTL/log.md

 REMEMBER
 - You need to make the pipeline generalizable, especially the part after separating the phenotype table by tissue.

+### 08/29/19
+The sheer extent to which we have been scooped is amazing.
+Everything in this log is basically meaningless.

 ### 08/28/19
 v8 is out and now we must be punished for our sins.